rafaelschreiber/poppy/README.md

 $ cd schreiber_project_2/build
 $ meson --prefix $PWD/.. .. # if an installation will be performed specify your wished installation path
 $ ninja
-$ meson install // only if an installation is wished
+$ meson install // only if an installation is wished.
+Fails if higher permissions are requiered (sudo)
 $ ./poppy bookmarkname
 ```